-By this point, can you really say that it’s you who owns the cat and not the other way around
+By this point, can you really say that your cat owns you.

 You find excuses to celebrate cat anniversaries

 Pet birthdays are one thing; they’re a largely acceptable example of pet-love and a nice excuse to treat your cat to something a little out of the ordinary.
 Christmas presents for your cat?
-A little unorthodox, but not too bad.
+A little unorthodox, but understandable.

 An Easter present for your cat?
 Too much.

-A Valentine’s gift for the cat?
-Far too much and, frankly, quite disturbing.
+A Valentine’s gift for your cat?
+Far too much and, frankly, a little disturbing.

-A gift for yourself on Mother’s day from? the cat?
-Crazy.
-Cat.
-Lady.
+A gift for yourself on Mother’s day from the cat?
+You need help.

 Bonus points if you celebrate the day you purchased your lovable kitty and call it your Cativersary.